Mizzery123/Mini-Project/README.md

 # SC1015 Mini Project A124 Team 9 - Detecting Fake News
 ![image](https://user-images.githubusercontent.com/41039452/233805482-b8e6ebb2-7c03-4af3-900e-36abadd03517.png)

+## About
+This is a mini-project for SC1015 which focuses on prediction of fake news.
+Please view the source code in order from :
+1. [Data Cleaning and Preparation] (#)

 ## Team Members
+- @weihseun Ling Wei Hsuen - Data Preparation
+- @pushparajanroshini Pushparajan Roshini - Exploratory Data Analysis [EDA]
-@Mizzery123 Lim Shao Jie - Machine Learning
+- @Mizzery123 Lim Shao Jie - Machine Learning
-@

 ## Practical Motivation
-Ill effects of false and dis-information today, especially the recent anti-asian hate crimes from covid-19.
+ Ill effects of false and dis-information today, especially the recent anti-asian hate crimes from Covid-19.

-## Problem Formulation
+## Problem Formulation & Statement
-Differentiating between real and fake news using feature's of the article
+Differentiating between real and fake news using different features of the article

 ## Data Preparation
 #### 1. Cleaning of junk values in excel: